 - Several people have gotten arrested for shining their bright green laser pointers into the nighttime sky and dazzling or temporarily blinding pilots overhead.
 Particularly if the plane is taking off or landing.
 There was serious talk of outright banning the sale of laser pointers in Britain after someone used the same trick to make an oncoming car swerve off the road and hit a tree, and in Spain using them against pilots or drivers supposes a fine of up to €600,000.

-- Said laser pointers can even cause permanent retinal damage.
+- Laser pointers can even cause permanent retinal damage.

 - The Protocol on Blinding Laser Weapons, Protocol IV of the 1980 Convention on Certain Conventional Weapons, was issued by the United Nations on 13 October 1995.
 It came into force on 30 July 1998.
 This bans weapons that cause permanent blindness.
 Blinding as an incidental or collateral effect of the legitimate military employment of laser systems, including laser systems used against optical equipment, is not covered by the prohibition of this Protocol.
 It also defines blindness as an irreversible and uncorrectable loss of vision which is seriously disabling with no prospect of recovery.
 Serious disability is equivalent to visual acuity of less than 20/200 Snellen measured using both eyes.
 So "minor" permanent damage is not covered.
 Temporary damage is also not covered.

-- It is common for gun owners to use them with a flashlight attachment, with output usually above 200 lumens.
+- It is common for gun owners to equip their firearms with a flashlight attachment, with output usually above 200 lumens.
 Their utility is twofold - they help with target identification in low light, and when you turn the light on in the target's face at close range, it's hard-pressed to accurately return fire.
 Even the handheld models, if they surpass the 200 lumen minimum (and even as far back as 2011, even ones powered by at least two AA batteries can do it), can be used for self-defense in places where firearms and knives are more restricted.